Judgment (law): Who renders a judgment

-Decisions of a quasi-judicial body and administrative bodies may be colloquially referred to as "judgments."
-However, these decisions can be distinguished from judgments as the legal definition of judgment contemplates decisions made by judges in a court of law.
-Therefore, even if a quasi-judicial or administrative body considers questions of law, its decisions might not be referred to as judgments.
+The legal definition of "judgment" contemplates decisions made by judges in a court of law.
+Decisions of quasi-judicial bodies and administrative bodies may also be colloquially referred to as "judgments," but they must be distinguished from true judgments in that they are not made by judges in courts of law.
+Judgments must also be distinguished from arbitral awards, which are made by arbitral tribunals.

 Form of judgments

 A judgment may be provided either in written or oral form depending on the circumstances.

 Oral judgments are often provided at the conclusion of a hearing and are frequently used by courts with heavier caseloads or where a judgment must be rendered quickly.

 Written reasons for judgment are often provided in circumstances where a complex decision must be made, where the matter is likely to be appealed, or where the decision is considered to be of some significant importance to members of the legal community and/or the public at large.
 Written reasons for judgment are not generally provided immediately following the hearing and may take days, weeks, or even months to be released.